Ryo Okumoto

-Ryo Okumoto (奥本亮, born May 24, 1959) is a Japanese rock keyboardist, best known for his work with American progressive rock band Spock's Beard.
+Ryo Okumoto (奥本亮; born May 24, 1959) is a Japanese rock keyboardist, best known for his work with American progressive rock band Spock's Beard.
 He joined the band in 1996 and has been a member ever since.
 When singer and keyboardist Neal Morse was in the band, Ryo played Hammond organ and Mellotron on the albums.
-Since Morse's departure, Okumoto has played all of the band's keyboard parts.
+Since Morse's departure, Okumoto has been the band's primary keyboardist.
 He resides in Los Angeles.

-Aside from his work with Spock's Beard, Okumoto has performed and recorded with numerous other artists and groups, including GPS, K², Phill Collins, Eric Clapton, and Asia featuring John Payne.
+Aside from his work with Spock's Beard, Okumoto has performed and recorded with numerous other artists and groups, including GPS, K², Phil Collins, Eric Clapton, and Asia featuring John Payne.
 For three weeks in 1998, Okumoto was a member of Eric Burdon & the New Animals, before being replaced by Martin Gerschwitz.

-Okumoto was a member of Eric Andre's house band on season 5 of the Eric Andre Show.
+Okumoto was a member of Eric André's house band on season 5 of The Eric Andre Show.

-In 2019, Ryo joined the progressive rock supergroup cover band, ProgJect.
+In 2019, Ryo joined the progressive rock supergroup cover band ProgJect.